awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/key-concepts.md

 ### Partition Key<a name="partition-key"></a>

 A *partition key* is used to group data by shard within a stream\.
 Kinesis Data Streams segregates the data records belonging to a stream into multiple shards\.
 It uses the partition key that is associated with each data record to determine which shard a given data record belongs to\.
-Partition keys are Unicode strings with a maximum length limit of 256 bytes\.
-An MD5 hash function is used to map partition keys to 128\-bit integer values and to map associated data records to shards\.
+Partition keys are Unicode strings, with a maximum length limit of 256 characters for each key\.
+An MD5 hash function is used to map partition keys to 128\-bit integer values and to map associated data records to shards using the hash key ranges of the shards\.
 When an application puts data into a stream, it must specify a partition key\.

 ### Sequence Number<a name="sequence-number"></a>